martincornu/pulse-oximeter-arduino/README.md

 If you wanna use OLED screen then you need to download the SSD1306Ascii library (available in the Arduino Library manager).

 Regarding the MAX30102 sensor I successfully ran it on SAMD21 MCU thanks to this great [repository](https://github.com/aromring/MAX30102_by_RF).
-It propose a re-written MAX30102 drivers and an algorithm with more accuracy measurement.
+It proposes a rewritten MAX30102 driver and an algorithm with more accuracy measurement.
 All details are explained on this [instructable](https://www.instructables.com/id/Pulse-Oximeter-With-Much-Improved-Precision/).

+### Sigfox

+The data is sending over Sigfox network.
+It allows us to send 120 messages per day with a low power consumption whereas cellular or Wifi.

+First of all, you need to register your device on the Sigfox backend.
+You can then send your data and create callbacks to use them as you wish.